The /video/adaptive Robot

 ||Determines whether you want closed caption support when using the

-Over the years we wrote the following posts about Our /video/adaptive robot on our blog:
+We wrote the following posts about the /video/adaptive Robot on our blog:

 - Helping Coursera Bring Education to Millions Around the World February 11, 2015